hermansmpjr/hermansmpjr/README.md

 ---

-> I’ll gladly invest hours or days to save seconds or minutes every day — because those savings compound over time.
+> I'll gladly invest hours or days to save seconds or minutes, because those small gains compound over time.
+Time is the only resource we can never recover once it's spent.

 ---